AlwynBarry/SimplePrayerDiary/readme.txt

 = Contributions =

-This plugin is really only marginally changed from the Super Simple Event Calendar of M. Pol
+This plugin is really only marginally changed and expanded from the Super Simple Event Calendar of M. Pol

 == Installation ==